bb-froggy/realmjoin-docs/docs/faq.md

 ## What Firewall/Proxy settings do I have to configure?
 Please check chapter *Technical* section *Requirements* for detailed information on the RealmJoin connections.

+## Does G&K have any recommendations on workflows?
+TBD
 <!--
 ## Who can see my packages
 TBD